DTJF/fb_prussdrv/ReadMe.md

 Welcome to *fb_prussdrv*, a fork of the package am335x_pru_package containing adaptions for usage with FreeBAISC (FB) programming language.
-This package is designed to control the Programmable Realtime Unit SubSystem (= PRUSS) in ARM CPUs by FB source code.
+It's designed to control the Programmable Realtime Unit SubSystem (= PRUSS) in ARM CPUs by FB source code (ie. on [Beaglebone Black or White hardware](http://www.beaglebone.org) ).

 This package contains